 1. Alcohol Is Not Good For A Recovering Body

 The mere fact that you need amoxicillin to fight infection is an indication that your body is not functioning at optimal levels and definitely needs a boost.
 While amoxicillin kills bacteria in your body by inhibiting the formation of their cell wall which is needed to protect the bacteria, your body needs to eliminate the toxins (harmful substances) that the bacteria had produced, and recover from the illness.

 Alcohol, on the other hand, is great at causing the body to be weak and is evidently not good for a recovering body.
 Weakening the body with alcohol may have a prolonging effect on recovery time, and may complicate the treatment of other health problems.

 Getting enough rest and having a good sleep pattern is also essential for recovery from an infection.
 Drinking alcohol can disrupt sleep patterns and reduce energy levels, thereby countering the efforts of a recuperating body.

 2. Confusing Side Effects

-Amoxicillin belongs to a class of antibiotics known as penicillin.
+Amoxicillin belongs to a class of antibiotics known as penicillins.
 The penicillins are popular for their efficacy and broad spectrum and have also been subject to a high rate of abuse leading to resistance over the years.
 The most common side effects of penicillin antibiotics are nausea (feeling of wanting to puke), vomiting, and diarrhea, all of which may also occur when you take too much alcohol.

 If you throw up while on amoxicillin and alcohol, it can be difficult to know which is the cause, and hence may affect the decision of whether you should stay calm or get immediate medical help.
 For your own safety, it may just be better to stay off alcohol for the few days of amoxicillin treatment.

 As already mentioned, alcohol consumption by itself can cause a loss of fluid through diarrhea.
 Alcohol also decreases the production of the anti-diuretic hormone in the body.
 This hormone helps the body to reabsorb water and by reducing its production, alcohol causes passage of more water in the urine.
 This is why you pee more often when you drink.